Xcraft-Inc/xcraft.ch/content/goblins/gadgets/_index.md

 ![various gadgets](/img/gadgets.various.jpg)

-> The fool on the sand has built his house...
+> The fool on the sand has built his house.
-> The sage on the rock has built his house, and he uses a multitude of
+> The sage on the gadgets has built his house.
-> gadgets!
-> -- Anonymous author, name known to the editor
+> -- Popular song, author unknown

 [1]:
   https://techcrash.net/the-very-best-computer-gadgets-available-on-the-market/